 Why 30g Fibre a Day?

-The Scientific Advisory Committee on Nutrition (SACN) released updated guidelines in 2015 explaining that the general population’s intake of fibre should be 30g/day instead of 18g /day as previously suggested (COMA, 1991; SACN, 2008).
+The Scientific Advisory Committee on Nutrition (SACN) released updated guidelines in 2015 explaining that the general population’s intake of fibre should be 30g/day (1).
+Previously it was suggested that the general population should aim for 18g /day (3).

-This is as SACN have continually been researching and analysing a strengthening quality of data over time, on the benefits of increasing fibre and have found that, increasing intake of fibre to 30g/day saw a reduced risk of type 2 diabetes, cardiovascular diseases and colorectal cancers.
-SACN (2015) also states that a diet rich in foods containing fibre will also be rich in vitamins, minerals and phytochemicals and fibre will help to add bulk to our stools and regulate its type and frequency.
+They also state that a diet rich in foods containing fibre will also be rich in vitamins, minerals and phytochemicals and fibre will help to add bulk to our stools and regulate its type and frequency (1).

 30g Fibre / Day Meal Plan